 When I travel to Italy, I mostly look forward to food (and prosecco).
 But eating in Italy does not only mean visiting dozens of restaurants.
 To get to know the authentic Italian cuisine (one of the reasons why 58 million tourists visit Italy each year) you should visit a real Italian home.
 And if you don't have any italian friends in this country, I have good news for you.
 Peter Capraro invites you to his home, to one of the most beautiful villages on the Amalfi Coast, Positano.
-Michelin star chef whom I had the great pleasure to get to know in the summer of 2018, will show you what it means to live "la dolce vita".
+Experienced chef whom I had the great pleasure to get to know in the summer of 2018, will show you what it means to live "la dolce vita".
 How to prepare the most creamy risotto?
 How do an organic rucola and tomatoes from the foot of Vesuvius taste like?
 You want to pick lemons from a Garden in Amalfi coast?
 What to watch out for when buying Prosecco?
 Have you ever wanted to drink a fantastic biodynamic wine from Montepulciano in Toscana?
 Where does the best truffle oil come from?
-All these questions will answer you, and the best biodynamic local food from the Amalfi, Campania and Toscana neighbourhoods will serve you chef with two Michelin stars right at his home place.
+All these questions will answer you, and the best biodynamic local food from the Amalfi, Campania and Toscana neighbourhoods will serve you professional chef with history of experience right at his home place.
 An unforgettable atmosphere, full of the finest delicacies and wine at an Italian's home who comes from a fisherman's family, will recharge your batteries and leaves you with beautiful memories for a long time.
 And if you are still hesitating if it is worth to visit Positano Home Cooking, here are my 4 serious reasons why to book this unforgettable experience:

 1. Unique location and the view